greg4fun/katacoda-scenarios-1/docker/step3.md

 `docker rm resplendent_redis`{{execute}}

+`docker ps -a`{{execute}}

+This time the container really has gone.

 Incidentally, you may wish to create a container with out starting it; a use case for this is data containers which we will learn about later.

 To **create** a container:

 `docker create -d --name resplendent_redis redis`{{execute}}

+`docker ps -a`{{execute}}

 Note that this is basically the same command as **run** but using the **create** keyword instead.

+You can start and stop this with the commands you have just learnt.

+When you have finished playing stop and remove the config.

+I don't know about you, but it's a bit of a pain to have to keep remembering to remove the container after it has exited.

+Fortunately there is an option for docker run to help **--rm**.
+This option tells docker to remove the config when the container exits.

+Let's test it...

+`docker run --rm -d --name resplendent_redis redis`{{execute}}